SamerAlkhodary/go-kit-code-generator/readme.md

 4. Server file that contains the Serve function that need to be called to run the program
 5. model file that contains everything specifed in the model section of the yaml file ( it has setters and getters)
 6. Endpoint file that contains all the endpoints specified in the yaml file
-7. Repository can be generated and connected to a database
+7. Repository can be generated and connected to a database.
+8. The supported databases are mysql and postgress

 ## Future features: